akiomiyao/tif/README.md

       cp somewhere/ttm2.fastq ttm2/read
       perl tif.pl IRGSP-1.0_genome.fasta ttm2 TGTTAAATATATATACA TTGCAAGTTAGTTAAGA

-Result will be saved to tif_result.head_sequence.tail_sequence file in the target directory.
+Result will be saved to tif_result.head_sequence.tail_sequence and vcf files in the target directory.

 The tif.pl is easy to use and has high sensitivity rather than old programs.